top of page

 Pathways of the Environmental State: Global Climate Politics in the Amazon Rainforest

-*Co-winner of the ASA Environmental Sociology Student Paper Award in 2025
+ASA Environmental Sociology Graduate Student Paper Award

-* Co-winner of the ASA Political Sociology Section Graduate Student Paper Award in 2024
+ASA Political Sociology Graduate Student Paper Award

 The Financial Sources of International G